If you have to buy it, get the best deal!

 I have not had my accounts with ShopatHome or TopCashBack as long, but I feel each has benefits and drawbacks.
 Having multiples allows me to use one when another has a lower rate, use one when another has a weakness in that area, or use one when another does not cover my desired retailer.
 If I am paying with a gift card, I know ShopatHome will not pay me, and Mrrebates may not either.
 I also know that ShopatHome scrutinizes claims more than ebates, so I will not use ShopatHome when I find a deal or link somewhere other than its site.
 ShopatHome does award Shop Gold in addition to cash back to redeem toward gift cards.
 If I have no gift card and found the deal on their site, I like to use them to get the added shop gold.
 I sometimes use their 110 rate guarantee if they are not the highest, but other times I will just select the program with the highest out right offer.

 Swagbucks and MyPoints award points to use for gift cards.
-The both offer points for a variety of tasks, including shopping.
-I mostly only use Swagbucks for surveys rather than shopping, because I like getting cold hard cash.
+They both offer points for a variety of tasks, including shopping.
+I mostly only use Swagbucks for surveys and not shopping, because I like getting cold hard cash.
 My Points partners with BzzAgent, and I get most of my points from them by opening emails and completing BzzAgent tasks.
-There is a start up bonus for shopping with MyPoints, so a lot of my points came from shopping once.
+There is a start-up bonus for shopping with MyPoints, so a lot of my points came from shopping once.
 I’ve been able to redeem points for gift cards from Swagbucks and MyPoints.

 List your favorite retailers on your pay to shop programs.
 They will send you special emails tailored to your retailers.
 Some of the emails will be repeats you’ve received from the retailer but as mentioned above, some will be unique.
 That can be due to the fact that the retailer chose not to send you the offer or it missed you for another reason.
 It can also be an ebates or Mrrebates specific code.
 Retailers do give exclusive offers at times to their affiliates.